-Regular updates on the development of the 2015/16 budget have been reported to Cabinet since July 2015.
+72 Regular updates on the development of the 2015/16 budget have been agreed by Cabinet since July 2015.
 These updates have provided detail upon the resources available, budget pressures and the savings required to balance the budget.
 This report provides details on the final position.